 Current market challenges such as raw material shortages, supply bottlenecks and rising prices are putting a strain on the relationships between manufacturers of complex, consultancy-intensive products and their customers.
 Added to this is greater competition between manufacturers in difficult times.
 Current sales structures do not allow manufacturers to engage directly with their customers and strengthen relationships.
 Any problems are instead intercepted by intermediaries and may not be resolved to the satisfaction of the manufacturers, as intermediaries usually represent multiple suppliers and interests.

-At the same time, the requirements of customers in the B2B sector are changing.
+At the same time, customer requirements in the B2B sector are changing.
 Trustworthy business relationships are becoming increasingly important; the customer wants advice directly from the manufacturer in order to have concerns and possible solutions heard there.
 An optimal buying and customer experience, which is already the most important objective in commerce in the B2C sector, is gaining immense importance for success in B2B sales as well.
 The simplification of handling processes is also becoming increasingly important.
 Everything should be as fast, flexible and efficient as possible - and of course digital.

 Direct-to-customer or consumer (D2C) or direct sales is the direct sale of a product or service by the manufacturer to its end customer, i.e. without an intermediary.